ASTRA-ML/Chess/readme.md

-# Please review the link below to understand the state of the experement
+# Please review the links below to understand the state of the experement

 ###### Matrix: https://docs.google.com/document/d/1iko2huaMBlpN_GfeH-4wTYUIe68--ewtzVnwyTpGYNY/edit